Romello Nangle

 Romello Desmond Camar Nangle (born 8 January 1995) is a former English footballer who played as a forward for Notts County.

 Career

 Born in Nottingham, England, Nangle started a two-year scholarship in 2011 with Notts County, scoring nine goals in his debut season for the youth side.
 He made his professional debut on 1 September 2012, in a 2–0 victory over Bury in League One, replacing Lee Hughes as a substitute.

-In July 2023, Nangle signed for club Carlton Town.
+In July 2023, Nangle signed for Northern Premier League club Carlton Town.

 In October 2025, Nangle joined Nottinghamshire Senior League club Woodthorpe Park Rangers.

+Later in the season he moved on to Kimberley Miners Welfare and again to Eastwood both in the United Counties League Premier Division North.